Reading Tips

 Summer Library Programs

 Defeating the summer slide can be accomplished in a lot of different ways.
 One of my personal favorites is the summer reading program that is held annually at our local library, Gail Borden.
-Like most local libraries, the summertime offers a lot of opportunities to engage with kids from the community and build a love of learning (especially reading)!

 Reading Help